MicrosoftDocs/memdocs/windows-365/troubleshooting.md

 ## Conditional access

-Make sure that you apply conditional access policies to the dedicated Windows 365 cloud app in the conditional access UI of MEM or Azure Active Directory.
+Make sure that you apply conditional access policies to the dedicated Windows 365 cloud app in the conditional access UI of Microsoft EndpointM Manager admin center or Azure Active Directory.
 The Windows 365 cloud app includes the Azure Virtual Desktop cloud app.

 Any conditional access policy that you apply will affect access to the end-user web portal and the connection to the Cloud PC from the Remote Desktop apps.
 For more information about service dependencies in Azure AD Conditional Access, see [Conditional Access service dependencies](/azure/active-directory/conditional-access/service-dependencies).